 You should check the tray periodically and throw the water away.
 Otherwise, the water will flow out of the tray and affect the floor.

 Putting your potted plant on a stand is also a good option to keep it away from the floor.
 The water will still seep out from the drainage holes, but at least you can clean it off the floor immediately and protect it.

 You could also use a stand along with a tray to keep the water from reaching the floor.

-You just place these mats on the floor and put your potted plants on them.
+You just place this indoor plant floor protector on the floor and put your potted plant on it.
 They will also protect your floor from scratches that may occur when you move the potted plants.

 Pot risers are small pieces made from recycled rubber that will lift the potted plant 1/2-inch to 3/4th-inch above the floor.

 They help protect the floor from stains caused by the water draining out of the potted plants.
 They will also protect against scratches that the potted plant may cause.

 I took a survey of fellow gardeners on how they protect their floors from potted plants.
 Below is the result of this poll that may benefit you.
 Most people thought it’s a good idea to raise potted plants above the floor.

 2. Use a larger pot to collect the water

 You can keep a smaller plant pot inside a larger pot that does not have drainage holes.
 The water from the smaller pot will collect in the larger pot that you can periodically throw away.